SimplexCC/sell-docs/source/includes/reference/_get-dst-crypto-addr.md

 One of { `"delivery"`, `"refund"` }.

  * `"delivery"` : you are buying cryptocurrency: either the App (in a BuyCrypto transaction) or a Liquidity Receiver (in a SellCrypto transaction)
- * `"refund"` : the reverse of "delivery" -- we are retruning cryptocurrency that you have previously sent.
+ * `"refund"` : the reverse of "delivery" -- we are returning cryptocurrency that you have previously sent.

 ### crypto_currency ###
 #### (CryptoCurrency, **required**)